 Note that another feature of the GUI, to help handle display of huge font sizes, is the horizontal and vertical scroll bars that were added to the text widget that displays the sample text.

-The 'FE Font Selector' utility was originally written to be used to offer the user a way to reset the font of the text area on the GUI of the 'xpg' utility of the FE (Freedom Environment) system.
+The 'FE Font Selector' utility was originally written to be used to offer the user a way to reset the font of the text area on the GUI of the 'xpg' utility --- one of the FE (Freedom Environment) systems.

-You can see an example of implementing the 'select_tkFont.tk' Tk script by looking at the source code for the Tk script 'shofil.tk' --- which is the 'guts' of the 'xpg' text browse/search/extract-all-matches utility of the FE (Freedom Environment) system.
+You can see an example of implementing the 'select_tkFont.tk' Tk script by looking at the source code for the Tk script 'shofil.tk' --- which is the 'guts' of the 'xpg' text browse / search / extract-all-matches utility.

 Happy font browsing and font selection!

 Poke this image to see the